Risks and threats

 Our products come with hardening capabilities that protect your code and your content.
 They shield the key logic inside your apps and prevent hackers from tampering with it.
 By encrypting and hiding this logic, they make sure that bad actors aren’t able to make sense of your source code.
 This stops them carrying out a static analysis.
 And that means they’re not able to understand how your apps are put together, so they can’t decompile them.

 We also use runtime application self protection to monitor behaviours, control your apps’ execution, and prevent real-time attacks.
 So, hackers can’t run a dynamic analysis, and your apps’ integrity is secured.
 Finally, our risk analysis system, A.L.I.C.E, helps you to understand the threats to your IP.
-Its insights give you a better steer on how to defend against them.
+Its insights give you a better idea of how to defend against them.

 There’s an uncomfortable realization that comes to every app developer.
 Your apps will be used anywhere and everywhere.
 Sure, they’ll be run on secure networks.
 But they’ll also be run on insecure wifi and on compromised home networks.
 They might be run on the same device as another dangerous app that your end user has downloaded.
 On top of that, software logic for mobile, IoT, and web apps is increasingly being moved to the client side.
 It’s this combination of factors that makes in-app protection a necessity for any critical or high-end app.